First at Blue Ridge, Inc.

 ABOUT FIRST AT BLUE RIDGE, INC.

-First at Blue Ridge, Inc. has treated individuals and communities with chronic substance abuse throughout North Carolina since 1991.
-From its five-story residential building in Ridgecrest, east of Asheville, the state-licensed nonprofit runs evidence-based treatment options of various lengths and intensity for men, women, and Veterans of service.
+First at Blue Ridge, Inc. has been providing treatment for individuals and communities affected by chronic substance abuse in North Carolina since 1991.
+Located in Ridgecrest, east of Asheville, this state-licensed nonprofit offers evidence-based treatment options for men, women, and Veterans of service.

-The facility does not indicate whether it offers medically managed detox services.
+The facility does not specify if it offers medically managed detox services.

 TREATMENT & ASSESSMENT

-According to the facility’s website, First at Blue Ridge aims to instill “real world” responsibilities while addressing underlying issues of through one of its four different voluntary treatment programs.
+First at Blue Ridge aims to instill “real world” responsibilities while addressing underlying issues through its four voluntary treatment programs.
+These programs include vocational training, 12-step programs, life skills training, and addiction groups.
+Cognitive behavioral therapy (CBT), motivational interviewing (MI), and other evidence-based therapies are utilized to help individuals develop self-respect.

-Upon completion of this initial treatment phase, clients enrolled in the Long Term Program begin to grow their set of work skills under a program-contracted job.
-At 10 months in, having earned their way through treatment, clients may apply for “re-entry”, allowing them to move back into the community for work.
-Successful program graduates may progress towards transitional housing for up to an entire year, enabling them to further solidify their gains made in treatment.
+The Long Term Program allows clients to develop work skills through a program-contracted job.
+After 10 months, clients who have successfully completed the program may apply for “re-entry” and move back into the community for work.
+Graduates of the program may also have the opportunity for transitional housing for up to a year to solidify their gains made in treatment.

-Despite its name Women and Children FIRST, the facility runs a supportive, communal environment for women with children as well as pregnant and non-pregnant women with past issues of incarceration and/or domestic violence.
-Short-term intensive residential treatment options of seven, 14, 30, 60, and 90 days are also available for women.
+The Women and Children FIRST program provides a supportive environment for women with children, as well as pregnant and non-pregnant women who have experienced incarceration and/or domestic violence.
+The facility also offers short-term intensive residential treatment options of various lengths for women.

-Finally, the Vets FIRST program, funded by the United States Department of Veterans Affairs (VA), guides Vets through 24 months of work placement, options to advance their education, and substance abuse treatment.
-After establishing themselves at work, Vets may transition into one of the nonprofit’s veteran cottages, a transitional housing program which costs an additional monthly fee.
+The Vets FIRST program, funded by the United States Department of Veterans Affairs (VA), provides substance abuse treatment, work placement opportunities, and options for advancing education to Veterans over a period of 24 months.
+Veterans who establish themselves at work may transition into the nonprofit’s veteran cottages, a transitional housing program with an additional monthly fee.

 STAFF CREDENTIALS

-Per the facility’s webpage, most FIRST staff members are either graduates of the program or former interns from local universities and colleges, and staff are on-site 24 hours per day, seven days per week.
+The majority of FIRST staff members are either program graduates or former interns from local universities and colleges.
+Staff are available on-site 24 hours a day, seven days a week.

 ACCOMMODATIONS & AMENITIES

-The center’s website indicates at any given time, the facility’s five-story residential building can host up to 85 men, 65 women, 20 Veterans, and 25 transitional housing clients.
+First at Blue Ridge’s residential building can accommodate up to 85 men, 65 women, 20 Veterans, and 25 transitional housing clients at any given time.

 WHAT ALUMNI SAY